HOW TO AVOID DELAYS

 If either party intends to use a Power of Attorney at closing, i.e. will not be the to sign:

-- The title company must approve the Power of Attorney prior of closing.
+1. The title company must approve the Power of Attorney prior to closing.

 If any documents must be mailed out for signatures:

-- Texas is a community property state.
-If you purchased your property when you were single and you have married, the title company will require that your spouse join in the signing of the dead at closing.
+1. Texas is a community property state.
+If you purchased your property when you were single and you have married, the title company will require that your spouse joins in the signing of the deed at closing.

-- Operating guides for your appliances which are remaining with the property or any warranty materials.
+4. Operating guides for your appliances that are remaining with the property or any warranty materials.